TelegramBots/Telegram.Bot/src/EnumSerializer.Generator/README.md

 ## Background

-Telegram.Bot library relies on [Json.NET converters](https://www.newtonsoft.com/json/help/html/CustomJsonConverter.htm)
-to map JSON input to various enums and vice versa.
+Telegram.Bot library relies on Json converters to map JSON input to various enums and vice versa.

 It's rather tedious and repeating task.
 So that's where C# source generators come to help.